the mugwort grows

 Among its widely varied uses described in early texts are many life saving and life extending methods.
 The beloved Tang dynasty doctor Sun Si Miao said, “burning mugwort has extraordinary abilities.
 Although it is said acupuncture, decoctions, and powders all have something they can reach, moxibustion is the most important… It is the most essential of all the essentials.”

-My favorite moxa application is called “rice-grain moxa” because it involves rolling up a piece that is about the size of a grain of rice.
-I stick it on a bit of herbal cream that protects the skin, and light it with a little stick.
+My favorite moxa application is called “rice-grain moxa.”
+The moxa is rolled up in small pieces and placed on a bit of herbal cream that protects the skin, and burned.
 Before you even feel the heat, its effect is clearly palpable on the pulse.
 If the pulse is too deep, and a few needles cannot budge it, I’ll use bigger cones, often atop a slice of ginger.
 I estimate that at least 30% of successful treatments would fail without this technique.
 In cases of advanced degeneration in the nervous and endocrine systems, I may use fistfuls on top of a bed of ginger on the back (hence the need for the smoke extractor shown below).

 Sadly, moxibustion is underused in modern times, at least in the west.
 It smokes and smells, and worse, it reeks of old ideas.
 Yes, moxa has few social benefits!
 Nevertheless, when caring for my patients, I depend on it completely.